LukasNel/TRLLukas/deeptools/README.md

-# DeepTools
+# Deep Reasoning Tools

-DeepTools is a powerful Python library that helps integrate tool calling into reasoning traces, built on top of the smolagents local Python interpreter.
+Deep Reasoning Tools is a powerful Python library that helps integrate tool calling into reasoning traces, built on top of the smolagents local Python interpreter.
 It provides a flexible framework for creating AI agents from reasoning agents that can use tools and perform complex reasoning tasks.

 ## Features